jonlpersson/ed-latimore/site/_posts/2020-10-14-the-difference-between-intuition-and-instinct.md

 Superior intuition is one of three factors that determine who ascends to the top of any field.
 The other two are superior technique and superior ability.

-"Technique" is the execution of the most efficient movement and ability is how effective said movement is.
+“Technique” is the execution of the most efficient movement and ability is how effective said movement is.
 If the distinction isn’t clear, consider something a former NFL player once told me.
 He said that everyone is strong and fast (ability).
 At that level, the only differences are technique and football smarts (intuition).

 Intuition is a key advantage is obvious in sports with weight class restrictions so everyone falls within a predetermined range.
 This limits how great the difference can be in opponents’ physical attributes.